kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   Yes.
 In order to disable this feature once it has been enabled, we first need to make sure that all VolumeGroupSnapshot API objects are deleted.
-Then the new controllers for VolumeGroupSnapshot can be stopped/removed, and external-snapshotter controller/sidecar can be downgraded to a version without this feature.
+Then external-snapshotter controller/sidecar can be restarted without the feature flag.

-If we don't delete the VolumeGroupSnapshot API objects and CRDs but just uninstall the VolumeGroupSnapshot controllers and downgrade the other sidecars, the API objects continue to exist in the API server.
+If we don't delete the VolumeGroupSnapshot API objects and CRDs but just disable the feature and restart Snapshot controller and the csi-snapshotter sidecar, the API objects continue to exist in the API server.
 User may delete an individual VolumeSnapshot that is associated with a VolumeGroupSnapshot.
-After that if the user starts the controllers/sidecars again, the pre-existing VolumeGroupSnapshot still has the deleted individual VolumeSnapshots in its status so it is out of sync with the storage system and provides out-dated information to the user.
+After that if the user enables the feature again, the pre-existing VolumeGroupSnapshot still has the deleted individual VolumeSnapshots in its status so it is out of sync with the storage system and provides out-dated information to the user.
 User can still restore individual PVCs from individual VolumeSnapshots that are not deleted, but they cannot restore PVCs from the deleted VolumeSnapshots.

-If the API objects and VolumeGroupSnapshot controllers are running, but the snapshotter sidecars are downgraded to a lower version that does not support this feature, it should be fine as individual snapshots that are part of a group snapshot will be created and deleted by the VolumeGroupSnapshot controller.

-If the external-snapshotter sidecar which supports this feature is running but VolumeGroupSnapshot controller is not (CRDs are still installed), creating VolumeGroupSnapshot will not be successful.
-Ready status in VolumeGroupSnapshot API objects will be false until those controllers are running again.

 * **What happens if we reenable the feature if it was previously rolled back?**
   We will be able to create new VolumeGroupSnapshot API objects again.

 * **Are there any tests for feature enablement/disablement?**
-  Since there is no feature gate for this feature on the external controller side and the only way to enable or disable this feature is to install or unistall the sidecar, we cannot write tests for feature enablement/disablement.
+  Unit tests will be added with or without the feature flag enabled.

 ### Rollout, Upgrade and Rollback Planning